FirmWire/FirmWire/docs/src/background.md

 The Emulation Core of FirmWire is built on top of [avatar2](https://github.com/avatartwo/avatar2) and [PANDA](https://github.com/panda-re/panda/).
 The core emulation capabilities are provided by PANDA, while avatar2 is used as middleware to orchestrate the execution state of the emulator, including spin-up, breakpoint registration, and starting/stopping of the emulation.
-Additionally, we use avatar2's Python Peripherals to implement [Peripherals](TODO) which react on Memory-Mapped I/O accesses.
+Additionally, we use avatar2's Python Peripherals to implement peripherals which react on Memory-Mapped I/O accesses.

 Under the hood, FirmWire implements vendor specific _machines_ which use avatar2's PyPanda target to embed PANDA as dynamic library in the same process space as the Python Interpreter keeping the required inter-process communication for FirmWire to a bare minimum.